 Where behaviour falls below our expectations it will be dealt with appropriately depending on the age of the child and the type of behaviour.
 Inappropriate behaviour will be dealt with immediately and in a calm manner.
-Poor behaviour can usually be dealt with by discussions about what the child has done wrong, reasoning with the child, a warning or time out.

 Staff will also try to assess any particular reason for the behaviour.
 For example, distractions or whether a short break is needed.